Fluid Power Industry Roadmap

-An additional report was also published this year by the Fluid Power Advanced Manufacturing Consortium (FPAMC).
+- An additional report was also published in 2017 by the Fluid Power Advanced Manufacturing Consortium (FPAMC).
 That report, and the FPAMC, represents a roadmapping effort, led by the CCEFP and funded by a federal grant from the National Institute of Standards and Technology (NIST), to define a set of enabling manufacturing technologies and the research necessary to better apply those technologies to the manufacture of fluid power components.

 - Composites and engineering plastics